EnhongLiu/BoAI_Talk/README.md

-# Bovi-Talk: Conversational AI for Dairy Science
+# BoAI-Talk: Conversational AI for Dairy Science

-🚀 **Bovi-Talk** is an interactive AI-powered system designed to help users interact with dairy science models using natural language.
+🚀 **BoAI-Talk** is an interactive AI-powered system designed to help users interact with dairy science models using natural language.
 It leverages **large language models (LLMs)** and **graph-based workflows** to provide insights into **milk yield prediction, visualization, and decision support**.

 ## 📌 Features